matijagalina/PixelArtMaker/README.md

 # PixelArtMaker
 Final project in Google Udacity Developer Challenge 2017.
-Used HTML%, CSS3, JavaScript and jQuery.
+Used HTML5, CSS3, JavaScript and jQuery.